gnosis/GECO/Proposals/Cambrian-Protocol.md

 ## Timeline, Milestones and Deliverables

-_Some aspects of our roadmap that have already received funding are not included here._
+_Some aspects of our roadmap that have already received funding are not included here.
+All milestones will be open sourced no later than Q2 2022 and we are working towards ultimately exiting to the community._

 1. Basic proof-of-concept Solver and Proposal contracts - **DONE!**
+_Users can create multi-step solutions leveraging a basic Solver and fund them through an on-chain proposal system._

 2. UI + Safe App for composing solutions, creating proposals and administering active solutions – _Q1 2021_ - est. **$12,500**
+_Opens up access to non-developers to create solutions from existing Solvers and employ them in DAO (or other) operations._

 3. Safe-friendly smart contracts/UI supporting atomic revisions to proposed solutions – _Q1 2021_ - est. **$10,000**
+_Improves the flow for DAOs to internally create and approve projects._

 4. Support for deploying new Gnosis Safes as part of a Solution's configuration - *Q1 202*2 - est. **$15,000**
+_Greatly reduces the friction for adopting bespoke Keeper/Arbitration solutions by allowing appropriate Safes to be deployed just-in-time._

 5. A general-purpose Solver implementing a prediction market for making a selection from a set of candidate options - _Q1 2022_ - est. **$20,000**
+_Introduces the power of futarchy to use cases such as selecting vendors, preferred designs and competition winners.
+Can also be used to select Solvers for other projects; How meta!_

 6. A prudent security audit for our integrated Gnosis Safe deployment and prediction market Solver - _Q1 2022_ - est. **$7,000**
+_Safety first._

 7. The fee-taking and curative staking system + UIs to drive development and adoption of a solutions marketplace - _Q2 2022_ - est. **$25,000**
+_We intend for this flywheel to allow us to decentralize as CambrianDAO and create a community-driven initiative towards web3 market adoption._

 ## Others